rcalixte/wayland-book/src/wayland-display/event-loop.md

-However, it's also possible to take the wheel and incorporate the Wayland display into your own event loop. `wl_display` uses the event loop internally for processing clients, and you can choose to either monitor the Wayland event loop from your own, dispatching it as necessary, or you can disregard it entirely and manually process client updates.
+However, it's also possible to take the wheel and incorporate the Wayland display into your own event loop. `wl_display` uses the event loop internally for processing clients, and you can choose to either monitor the Wayland event loop on your own, dispatching it as necessary, or you can disregard it entirely and manually process client updates.
 If you wish to allow the Wayland event loop to look after itself and treat it as subservient to your own event loop, you can use `wl_event_loop_get_fd` to obtain a [poll][poll]-able file